alcrene/smttask/README.md

 Allows for different parent task

   ~ Luigi/Snakemake make it easy to use the same task as parent for multiple child tasks, but using different parents for the same child is cumbersome and leads to repeated code.
-(I think ?)

 Manages output/input file paths.